michaelsimmonds/Project-4/README.md

-# General Assembly Project 3 : Full Stack RESTful App React/Express/Mongo
+# General Assembly Project 3 : Full Stack RESTful App React/Express/MongoDB

 ### Timeframe

-5 days and a group of 3 developers
+5 days in a group of 3 developers

 ## Technologies used